celenityy/Phoenix/README.md

 Phoenix strives to create the best browsing experience possible, and does so through enhancing user privacy, security, and freedom.
 We also include various other QOL tweaks & nice-to-have features where possible.

+# Motivation

+Believe it or not, in the not so distant past, browsers were designed to put the user first.
+There's a reason that another word to refer to them is [**user agent**](https://wikipedia.org/wiki/User_agent).

+Sadly, this time has passed.
+The majority of browser marketshare is now controlled by Google, an ad surveillance company.
+In all fairness to Google, they **do** put their customers first - it's just that their customers are the advertisers they siphon data to, not users like you and me.
+And this is the company behind the engine powering nearly every modern web browser in the world.
+Talk about a conflict of interest...

+Unfortunately, most ot the competition is no better - Just take a look at [Microsoft & the 800 ad companies they share your data with](https://proton.me/blog/outlook-is-microsofts-new-data-collection-service)...

+But it doesn't have to be this way.

+# Features

+See [here](https://codeberg.org/Magnesium1062/Phoenix/src/branch/main/docs/features.md) for a non-exhaustive list of features & enhancements Phoenix provides.

+You should also check out our [Comparison table](https://codeberg.org/Magnesium1062/Phoenix/wiki/Comparison), so that you can see what Phoenix offers and how it compares to similar projects in the space.

 # Install

 Phoenix offers easy to use install scripts for various platforms.
-All you have to do is paste the command for your platform of choice in your terminal, and you should be good to go. :)
+All you have to do is have Firefox installed & ready, paste the command that corresponds to your platform of choice in your terminal, and you should be good to go. :)

-Fedora Linux:
+### Fedora Linux:

 `bash -c "$(curl -fsSL https://codeberg.org/Magnesium1062/Phoenix/raw/branch/main/fedora_install.sh)"`

+### macOS:
-macOS: *(Note: You must have Homebrew installed)*
+***(Note: You must have [Homebrew](https://brew.sh/) installed)***

 `bash -c "$(curl -fsSL https://codeberg.org/Magnesium1062/Phoenix/raw/branch/main/macos_install.sh)"`

+### Windows:

+Coming soon™

 ___

+# Complete Coverage

+Out of the box, [Phoenix in its 'base' configuration is already substantially hardened compared to vanilla Firefox & most of its derivatives](https://codeberg.org/Magnesium1062/Phoenix/wiki/Comparison).

+However, we make it a point to balance privacy, security, & usability.
+We try to avoid breakage where possible.

-Additionally, in 4 easy steps, at the cost of breakage and a little headache, you can install our **Hardened** config for **complete** protection.
-Unlike our base config, Hardened is profile specific.
-This means that you can use our hardened profile as needed when you desire the extra protection, & revert back to base for everything else.
+If you're an advanced user, and would like to go the extra mile, at the cost of mild breakage & a little headache, you can install our **Hardened** config.

+**Unlike our base config, Hardened is profile specific.** This means that you can use our hardened config as needed when you desire the extra protection, & revert back to our base through another profile for everything else.

-If possible for you, I would personally recommend primarily using the Hardened config, and setting overrides as needed (Phoenix makes this very easy to do through the `about:config`).
-You can see [here](https://codeberg.org/Magnesium1062/Phoenix/wiki/Web-Compat#hardened) for a list of known sites with issues & what you need to toggle to fix them. **This is not for everyone though, and if you want a `just works` set-up with no issues or tweaking, just stick to the base config.**
+Personally, if you're up for it, I would highly recommend trying out the Hardened config, and setting overrides as needed *(Phoenix makes this very easy to do through the `about:config`)*.
+You can see [here](https://codeberg.org/Magnesium1062/Phoenix/wiki/Web-Compat#hardened) for a list of known sites with issues & what you need to toggle to fix them.

+**This is not for everyone though, and if you want a 'just works' set-up with no issues or tweaking, just stick to the base config.**

 To install **Hardened**

 **1:** Install **Base** through the script for your platform of choice above.

 **2:** Download the user.js file from [here](https://codeberg.org/Magnesium1062/Phoenix/raw/branch/main/configs/Hardened/user.js).
-You can right click and select `Save page as` from your browser, or you can run the following command:
+You can right click and select `Save page as` from your browser, or you can run the following command in your terminal:

 `wget https://codeberg.org/Magnesium1062/Phoenix/raw/branch/main/configs/Hardened/user.js`

-If you use any of the [Firefox-Fix-UI](https://github.com/black7375/Firefox-UI-Fix) CSS skins, you should instead download your user.js file from [here](https://codeberg.org/Magnesium1062/Phoenix/raw/branch/main/configs/Hardened/Firefox-UI-Fix/user.js), or run the following command:
+If you use any of the [Firefox-Fix-UI](https://github.com/black7375/Firefox-UI-Fix) CSS skins, you should instead download your user.js file from [here](https://codeberg.org/Magnesium1062/Phoenix/raw/branch/main/configs/Hardened/Firefox-UI-Fix/user.js), or run the following command in your terminal:

 `wget https://codeberg.org/Magnesium1062/Phoenix/raw/branch/main/configs/Hardened/Firefox-UI-Fix/user.js`